apache/skywalking-banyandb/CONTRIBUTING.md

 make build
 ```

-Please refer to [installation](./docs/installation.md) for more details.
+Please refer to the [installation](./docs/installation.md) for more details.

 Test your changes before submitting them by